cymoo/minim/README.md

-This is my attempt to write a web framework.
+This is my early attempt to write a web framework.

 I borrowed designs and code from Flask, Django, Bottle and Web.py and wanted it to be an ideal framework for me.

-It turns out to be a failure.
+But it turns out to be a failure.